emailaddresses/PHYS4150-2018/README.md

 [link for going back to course website from github](https://husisy.github.io/PHYS4150-2018/)

+NOTICE: *for homework2, 3, 4, 5, solutions and demo homework have been uploaded.
+Click the [link](https://github.com/husisy/PHYS4150-2018/tree/master/homework) and go to the corresponing folder.*

 ## website organization

 1. [lecture_note](https://github.com/husisy/PHYS4150-2018/tree/master/lecture_note): the course lecture notes distributed by Prof. Wang